STUDENT COMPLAINT AND INVESTIGATION PROCESS – involving another student

 1. Intake Meeting with the Student Complainant

-Option #2: An individual may allege that a sexual misconduct incident occurred and request that the College talk with the Respondent but do nothing more.
-This puts the Respondent on notice that an incident was reported and that the College is aware of the allegations.
+Option #2: An individual may allege that a sexual misconduct incident occurred and request that the University talk with the Respondent but do nothing more.
+This puts the Respondent on notice that an incident was reported and that the University is aware of the allegations.

-Option #3: An individual may allege that a sexual misconduct incident occurred and request that the College use the conduct system to determine an outcome.
+Option #3: An individual may allege that a sexual misconduct incident occurred and request that the University use the conduct system to determine an outcome.

-In all cases or as the sole option: An individual may ask the College to assist in contacting the Minneapolis Police Department and/or file criminal/civil charges.
+In all cases or as the sole option: An individual may ask the University to assist in contacting the Minneapolis Police Department and/or file criminal/civil charges.

 The Complainant may choose an option and change that option at any time regardless of whether an investigation was already underway.

-If information is provided anonymously or the person chooses not to disclose the name(s) of the Respondent or the report is from a third party, the College may be limited in its response.
-The College will take reasonable steps to respond to the complaint.
+If information is provided anonymously or the person chooses not to disclose the name(s) of the Respondent or the report is from a third party, the University may be limited in its response.
+The University will take reasonable steps to respond to the complaint.

 The following will be used in Option #3 for alleged violations of the Sexual Misconduct Policy, following the Intake Meeting.